personal finance | october 7, 2022

 Key Insights

-• Create an agenda to help you stay on track during your discussions.
+• Create an agenda to help you stay on track during your discussions, and assign a family member to take notes.

 • Topics such as long-term care and powers of attorney should be a part of your conversations.

-• Discuss family members’ financial priorities and tax situations to help make the best decisions about your income and estate plan.
+• Discuss family members’ financial priorities and tax situations to help ensure you’re building an income and estate plan that will benefit both generations.

 Getting Started

-Consider the following suggestions for beginning this discussion with your children:
+Consider the following best practices for navigating discussions with your children:

-• Speak in person, at times of low stress, preferably while you’re healthy.
+• Speak in person (or by video call), at times of low stress, low distraction,

 Setting an Agenda

-Covering these subjects can help you stay on track as you talk with your family:
+Covering these subjects can help you stay on track as you talk with your family.
+Encourage a family member to take notes, and then share them after each of your discussions to ensure you’re all on the same page.

-It’s important to remember that you don’t have to solve everything or share the information all at once.
-The conversations may be very new and different for all of you—both financially and emotionally.
-Taking the time for an honest and open dialogue ultimately will provide everyone with greater peace of mind.
+It’s important to remember that you don’t have to solve everything in one sitting.
+These conversations may be very new and different for all of you—both financially and emotionally.
+Taking the time to start the conversation, and establish lines of open and honest communication, will ultimately provide greater peace of mind for everyone.

 This material has been prepared by T. Rowe Price for general and educational purposes only.
 This material does not provide recommendations concerning investments, investment strategies, or account types.
 It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
 T. Rowe Price, its affiliates, and its associates do not provide legal or tax advice.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.